 The legal age of majority is typically 18, or when the child graduates from high school, whichever occurs later.
+This is the age when you can legally move out.
 In the case of a child divorcing his parents, the child is seeking to speed up the process of emancipation by severing all ties to his parents prior to reaching the age of majority.

 Termination of Parental Obligations